 For more information, take a look at this quick guide we’ve put together a general information piece about insurance for fitness professionals and we also have one available specifically for personal trainer insurance.

-You can always take advantage of an exclusive discount on insurance courtesy of Insure4Sport by visiting our Platinum Partners page.
+You can always take advantage of an exclusive discount on insurance courtesy of Insure4Sport by visiting our graduate offers and discounts page.

 For freelance fitness professionals who literally are there own business, communicating with clients, scheduling sessions, keeping an up to date calendar, budgeting for the days and months ahead and many other miscellaneous admin tasks can be a tall order without the right software and solutions in place.

 Yes, training clients and teaching classes is no doubt going to be the most rewarding part of the job, but there’s so much that has to go on behind the scenes to enable your sustained success.
 Here are two of the best picks when it comes to all-in-one solutions: